kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__learn__azure-kubernetes-services.md

 Ready to unleash your inner cloud conductor?
 Go to our [Microsoft Teams integration docs](https://docs.botkube.io/installation/teams/) to start today!

 P.S.
 Botkube works with other Kubernetes platforms too, so feel free to spread the pod love!

+### About Botkube

+Botkube is an AI-powered Kubernetes troubleshooting tool for DevOps, SREs, and developers.
+Botkube harnesses AI to automate troubleshooting, remediation, and administrative tasks— streamlining operations to save teams valuable time and accelerate development cycles.
+Botkube empowers both Kubernetes experts and non-experts to make complex tasks accessible to all skill levels.
+[Get started with Botkube for free.](https://app.botkube.io/)